scenerystack/community/docs/reference/api/scenery/FittedBlock.md

 # FittedBlock

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/display/FittedBlock.js](https://github.com/phetsims/scenery/blob/main/js/display/FittedBlock.js) for the most up-to-date information.

 ## Overview

 A Block that needs to be fitted to either the screen bounds or other local bounds.
 This potentially reduces memory